wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 #### Adaptation and stability

 For security tools, adaptation is likely to be important.
-For example, being able to train your tool to recognise new types of attack will be essential, if it is to remain relevant.
+For example, being able to train your tool to recognize new types of attack will be essential, if it is to remain relevant.

 If the system updates, you will want to be sure that it is going to remain stable.
 Updates to the system will change the performance of the tool, which may cause it to become unpredictable.
 This happens because a change to an intelligent tool can fundamentally alter the background processes used to make decisions.
 This means that it can be difficult to gain assurance in adaptive tools.